moduware/morph-button/README.md

 | **`rounded`**<br> <sub>IOS only</sub>  | Boolean | Identifies if the button is rounded.    |  False  |
 | **`raised`**<br> <sub>Android only</sub> | Boolean | Identifies if the button is raised.     |  False  |

+- To use default colors, include `morph-shared-colors` in the `morph-button`

 ## Styling

 -For Android platform;